How Can I Speed Up My Daily Workflow Using AI Text Commands?

 What's the difference between AI text commands and using ChatGPT in a browser?

 In-app AI text commands cut that round-trip to zero.
-You stay in the email you're writing.
+You stay in the email you're writing — select the text, fire a trigger, and the rewritten version replaces your selection in place, no copy-paste and no tab-switching.

 How do I set this up on Windows, macOS, or Linux?